karan/Projects-Solutions/README.md

 **Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.

-**Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges.
+**Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges. [[mouradmourafiq (Python)]](https://github.com/mouradmourafiq/data-analysis/blob/master/dijkstra.py)
 Text
 ---------